 The Class of 2021 Commencement Ceremony will take place virtually on Sunday, May 23, at 9:30 a.m.
 Check your email and visit fairfield.edu/commencement over the next few weeks for more details.

-Starting April 1, you will have access to the Commencement Checklist, where you can review a list of mandatory and optional Commencement-related action items and see your completion status.
-More information will be shared via email soon.
+Starting on April 1, you were provided access to the Commencement Checklist, where you can review a list of mandatory and optional Commencement-related action items and see your completion status.

 Upon verification that your graduation requirements have been met, the Registrar will mail your diploma to the address you provided on your graduation application.
 If you are scheduled to graduate in May, diplomas will be mailed out in June.
 Additional questions may be directed to email@example.com.